metoppv/improver/doc/source/metadata/Introduction.rst

-(but would be latitude and longitude for an equi-rectangular projection grid, such as the Met Offuce global domain), provide the coordinates of the grid points at the centre of the grid cell, with teo further variables defining the cell bounds.
+(but would be latitude and longitude for an equi-rectangular projection grid, such as the Met Offuce global domain), provide the coordinates of the grid points at the centre of the grid cell, with two further variables defining the cell bounds.

 .. literalinclude:: temp12max_prob_ncdump.txt
     :tab-width: 4